zerowastefestival/zerowastefestival.github.io/_pages/tickets.md

 The Standard Workshop Pass allows you to pre-book the workshops/talks you would like to visit.
 Please provide your name and selection of workshops/talks below to secure a spot in the workshop/talk.
 There will only be a limited number of spots available for any given workshop/talk, so what's gone is gone.

-If you would like to buy tickets for more than one person, please provide a new name and workshop/talk selection before adding the ticket.
+If you would like to buy tickets for more than one person, please add your first ticket to the cart and then provide a new name and workshop/talk selection before adding the next ticket to the cart.

 <div>
   <form action="https://zerowastefestival.foxycart.com/cart" method="post" accept-charset="utf-8">